Convex Analysis in Spectral Decomposition Systems: Spectral decomposition systems

-We now turn to a setting which has been extensively used in robust principal component analysis and signal processing; see for instance \cite{Candes10,Chan16,Chen19,Jia2019}.
+We now turn to a setting which has been extensively used in robust principal component analysis and signal processing, including applications involving quaternion matrices; see, for instance, \cite{Candes10,Chan16,Chen19}.

 \begin{example}[singular value decomposition] Let $M$ and $N$ be strictly positive integers and set $m=\min\set{M,N}$.
-Let $\FH$ be the Euclidean space obtained by equipping $\KB^{M\times N}$ with the scalar product
+Let $\FH$ be the Euclidean space obtained by equipping $\KB^{M\times N}$ with the trace scalar product

 and let $\PS_{\pm}^m$ act on $\RR^m$ via matrix-vector multiplication.
-Given a matrix $X\in\FH$, the vector in $\RP^m$ formed by the $m$ (not necessarily distinct) singular values of $X$, with the convention that they are listed in decreasing order, is denoted by $(\sigma_1(X),\ldots,\sigma_m(X))$; see \cite[Proposition~3.2.5(f)]{Rodman14} for singular value decomposition of matrices in $\HB^{M\times N}$.
+Given a matrix $X\in\FH$, the vector in $\RP^m$ formed by the $m$ singular values (counting multiplicities) of $X$, with the convention that they are listed in decreasing order, is denoted by $(\sigma_1(X),\ldots,\sigma_m(X))$; see \cite[Proposition~3.2.5\,(f)]{Rodman14} for singular value decomposition of matrices in $\HB^{M\times N}$.
 This thus defines a mapping

 Further, set $\AD=\US^M(\KB)\times\US^N(\KB)$ and